aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

     - Add a new Python Function step
     - Name it "send_to_bedrock"
-    - Add the following code to interact with Amazon Bedrock
+    - Add the following code to interact with Amazon Bedrock using AWS Secrets Manager
-    - Use the AWS integration you created in the previous section

 ```python
 import boto3